IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part2-IntroOpenshift/README.md

     Using project "myproject" on server "https://c100-e.us-south.containers.cloud.ibm.com:32541".
     ```

+3. Change to a specific project

+    ```
+    oc project myproject
+    ```

+    ```
+    Now using project "myproject" on server "https://api.demo.ibmdte.net:6443".
+    ```

-3. Create a new project and make it the current project:
+4. Create a new project and make it the current project:
 ```
 oc new-project  project1
 ```